Economic Development Advisory Committee

 Warner NH 03278

-The goal of the Economic Development Committee (EDAC) is to plan and implement sustainable economic development.
+The goal of the Economic Development Advisory Committee (EDAC) is to plan and implement sustainable economic development.
 That includes but is not limited to supporting existing businesses and non-profits as well as encourages new businesses development.
 The EDAC will encourage economic growth that serves local needs, is environmentally responsible, fits aesthetically with the town’s historic architecture, and provides a net increase in municipal revenue.

 - Create more job opportunities with a priority on businesses that pay a living wage.